ssenmosip/mosip-temp-documentation/ID-Authentication.md

 ## Architecturally Significant Use Cases
 ### Authenticate an Individual in a secure and trusted way

+### Capture of biometrics data must be in a standard way

 ### Authenticate an Individual based on his basic identity data (Demographic & Biometric) captured via MOSIP

 ### Authenticate an Individual based on a second factor in addition to basic identity data